-In accordance with governance best practice, its Terms of Reference were reviewed in 2023/24.
-The review factored the requirements of the new Consumer Standards, the Housing Ombudsman's Complaint Handling Code and the feedback from the external Board effectiveness review.
-To ensure that the Customer voice is at the heart of decision making, the Board agreed that an Independent Member with Lived experience should be added to the Committee membership in 2024/25.
+In accordance with governance best practice, its Terms of Reference were reviewed in 2024-25.
+The review factored the requirements of the new Consumer Standards, the Housing Ombudsman's Complaint Handling Code.
+To ensure that the Customer voice is at the heart of decision making, the Board appointed an Independent Member with Lived experience to the Committee membership in 2024-25.